semgrep/semgrep-docs/docs/writing-rules/private-rules.md

     ```sh
     semgrep login
     ```
-1. Create your rule and test code.
+1. Create your rule.
 For more information, see [Contributing rules](/contributing/contributing-to-semgrep-rules-repository/) documentation.
 1. Publish your rule from the command line with `semgrep publish` command followed by the path to your private rules:

     ```sh